The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Self-Conjugation Property of Eigenfunctions of the Operator

 The explicit formulas for eigenfunctions of the operator $\opC$ enables one an easy establishing of their invariance with respect to the complex conjugation.
-However, analogous relations for the functions $\Phi$ and $\Psi$ involved in $E_{\{\pm\}}$ definition \eqref{eq:130} have to be derived up front.
-To that end, let us introduce the following auxiliary working definition. \begin{definition} Let $\GamMa(z)$ be any function holomorphic in some connected open subset of $ \mathbb C$ containing the point $z=1$.
+However, the analogous relations for the functions $\eiphi$ and $\Psi$ involved in $\EEpm{\pm}$ definition \eqref{eq:150} have to be derived beforehand.
+To that end, let us introduce the following auxiliary working definition. \begin{definition} Let $\GamMa(z)$ be any function holomorphic in some connected and simply connected open subset of $ \mathbb C$ containing the point $z=1$.
 We shall name the function